jamiegist/spectral-shots/README.md

 portfolio site for a photography business

 features to implement:
-- change navbar to hamburger menu or dropdown for mobile view.
+- Security for form submission and look into SSL for domain security.